 Near Inverness, Loch Ness and the surrounding countryside we are lucky enough to have 6 Scottish castles.
 4 offer castle visitor attractions and 2 are open for private hire, events and weddings.
 You can even use some castle estates as holiday homes when visiting Scotland.

-In Inverness and around Loch Ness we are lucky enough to have 6 Scottish castles in our immediate area of Inverness, Loch Ness.
-4 offer Castle visitor attractions and 2 are open for private hire, events and weddings, or for Castle estate holidays when visiting Scotland.
-You can enjoy tours of our famous castle visitor attractions in Inverness and on Loch Ness at Urquhart Castle, Cawdor Castle and Dunrobin Castle.
+You can enjoy tours of our famous castle visitor attractions in Inverness and on Loch Ness.
+These include Urquhart Castle, Cawdor Castle and Dunrobin Castle.
 We also have Inverness Castle on the banks of the River Ness in the city of Inverness.
-Currently, Inverness Castle is open to visits to the North Tower and viewing platform.
+Currently, Inverness Castle is open to visitors to the North Tower and viewing platform.

-Visiting Scotland on holiday and want to stay in a Scottish Castle?
+Are you visiting Scotland on holiday and want to stay in a Scottish Castle?
 If you book an exclusive event or wedding in Inverness you can hire out the beautiful Achnagairn Castle or Aldourie Castle.
-Or stay on a self-catering holiday on their castle estates…
+Or stay on a self-catering holiday on their castle estates.

 Visitor Attraction Castles: Urquhart Castle, Cawdor Castle and Dunrobin Castle.

 Exclusive Hire Castles: Achnagairn Castle or Aldourie Castle

 Nearby Castles: Eilean Donan Castle, Old Inverlochy Castle, Invergarry Castle, Castle Leod, Beaufort Castle and Rait Castle.Visit Our Scottish Castles